awbush/ack-task/readme.md

 If you want be reminded of the search command used, specify the `--cmd="..."` arg.
-If you don't need to perform piped searches (as done with the longer examples above), you can make a shortcut that does this for you.
+If you don't need to perform piped searches (as done with the longer examples below), you can make a shortcut that does this for you.
 Consider this in your `~/.bash_profile` file:

     function acktc() { tmpAck="$@"; ack "$@" | ackt --cmd="ack $tmpAck"; }